-- 5.1 The Board of Director and the committees conduct self-assessment of its performance at least once a year so that the directors can collectively consider its performance and problems for further improvement by setting a benchmark for systematic comparison with its performance. - 5.2 The Board self-assessment is an assessment of the Board of Directors and the Committee as a whole and individual including disclosed the criteria and process in the Company's annual report. - 5.3 The Board of Directors annually evaluates President or Chief Executive Officer to be used in determining their remuneration.
+5.1 The Board of Director and the committees conduct self-assessment of its performance at least once a year so that the directors can collectively consider its performance and problems for further improvement by setting a benchmark for systematic comparison with its performance.

+5.2 The Board self-assessment is an assessment of the Board of Directors and the Committee as a whole and individual including disclosed the criteria and process in the Company's annual report.

+5.3 The Board of Directors annually evaluates President or Chief Executive Officer to be used in determining their remuneration.
 At which the Company evaluates in accordance with the principle that the Stock Exchange of Thailand has set.

-For the Board self-assessment process, the Corporate Secretary will send the evaluation form mentioned above to all directors in November and respond within 15

-December of every year.
+For the Board self-assessment process, the Corporate Secretary will send the evaluation form mentioned above to all directors in November and respond within 15 December of every year.
 After that, the Corporate Secretary will collect and report the results of the evaluation in comparison with the previous year to the next Board of Directors' Meeting to acknowledge and improve the work to be more effective.

-For the Board self-assessment criteria, the Company has evaluate the performance of the entire committee and evaluate the performance of individual by using the method of 5 level scoring for each topic, which are: 0 = Strongly disagree or there has been no implementation of the matter, 1 = Disagree or there has been little implementation of the matter, 2 = Agree to a limited extent or there has been initial implementation of the matter, 3 = Mostly agree or there has been progressive implementation of the matter, 4 = Strongly agree or there has been complete implementation of the matter.
+For the Board self-assessment criteria, the Company has evaluate the performance of the entire committee and evaluate the performance of individual by using the method of 5 level scoring for each topic, which are: 0 =Strongly disagree or there has been no implementation of the matter, 1 =Disagree or there has been little implementation of the matter, 3 =Mostly agree or there has been progressive implementation of the matter, 4 =Strongly agree or there has been complete implementation of the matter.
 The evaluation topics consisted of 6 main topics, which are: